simonlipson/machine_learning/README.md

 ![](images/child2.png)
 ![](images/child3.png)

-With this observable variance between the two characters, it seemed that this is something that could lend itself well to prediction.
-As such I trained a classifier to see if it could predict who says a specific line.
-So with the same data I used to generate the personality profiles, I trained a classifier.
+With the observable variance between the two characters, it seemed that the difference in character could lend itself well to prediction.
+As such I trained a classifier to see if it could predict who says a specific line from the show.
+So with the same data I used to generate the personality profiles, I went about extracting features, training a model and creating predictions.

 #### TF-IDF Token Vectorization

 I extracted features from each line of dialogue using TfidfVectorizer.
-This creates a matrix of vectors that became the input for my training sets.
+This created a matrix of vectors that became the input for my training sets.
 The names of the characters was the test set.

-I used a LogisticRegression classifier.
+I used a LogisticRegression classifier and split the data 80/20 for training and testing.

-The classification report upon prediction is as follows:
+Upon having trained the model and creating predictions, the model was able to achieve the following performance:

 ```
               precision    recall  f1-score   support